jeffwils/grails-spring-security-saml/README.md

 ### Plugin Compatibility with Grails
 Grails 3.0.x - Use Version 3.0.x of the plugin
 Grails 3.1.x - Use Version 3.1.x of the plugin
+Grails 3.3.x - Use Version 3.3.x of the plugin

 ### Installation
 **Maven**